 Laws of Intestacy Succession in Virginia

-When a Missouri resident dies without having made a Last Will and Testament, the intestacy succession laws found in the Virginia Code will dictate who inherits the deceased person's probate estate.
-Below is a summary of the Virginia intestacy succession laws in various situations.
+When a Virginia resident dies without having made a Last Will and Testament, the intestacy succession laws found in the Virginia Code will dictate who inherits the deceased person's probate estate.
+There are various situations that intestacy laws must address.

-- Survived by a spouse and descendants, all of whom are descendants of the spouse - In this case, the surviving spouse will inherit 100% of the deceased spouse's probate estate.
+If a person is survived by a spouse and descendants, all of whom are descendants of the spouse, the surviving spouse will inherit 100% of the deceased spouse's probate estate.

-- Survived by a spouse and descendants, at least one of whom is not the descendant of the surviving spouse - In this case since some of the deceased person's descendants are not descendants of the surviving spouse (in other words, the deceased person had children from a prior marriage or relationship), the surviving spouse will inherit one-third (1/3) of the probate estate and the descendants will inherit the entire remainder, per stirpes.
+A common situation is one in which a person with children from a previous marriage is survived by a spouse and their children.
+In this case, since some of the deceased's children are not descendants of the surviving spouse, the surviving spouse will inherit one-third of the probate estate (the estate being administered) and the descendants will inherit the entire remainder, per stirpes.

-- Survived by one or both parents - In this case, the parents will inherit the deceased person's probate estate in equal shares or the surviving parent will inherit 100% of the probate estate.
+It is unfortunate, but there are cases where a person passes away and does not have a spouse or children to pass anything on to.
+If one or both of the person's parents are still alive, they will inherit the deceased person's probate estate in equal shares or the surviving parent will inherit 100% of the probate estate.

-- Survived by siblings and no parents - In this case, the deceased person's siblings will inherit 100% of the probate estate, per stirpes.
+If a deceased's parents are no longer alive, but the deceased has surviving siblings, the siblings inherit 100% of the probate estate, per stirpes.